ucbrise/mage-scripts/README.md

 Now that you have the log files locally, let's draw a graph representing our data.
 We have three data points (for each of the three scenarios), so we'll draw a bar graph showing all three data points.

 Run `jupyter notebook` to start an IPython notebook.
 If you're running this locally (e.g., on your laptop), your web browser should open, displaying a web page (probably hosted on `localhost:8888`).
 If you are running this on a remote server, you'll need to configure Jupyter to serve globally.
-If you are an OSDI Artiface Evaluator using one of our provided cloud instances, then everything should be pre-configured; you can just go to `http://<IP Address>:8888` and enter the password provided in the private README file.
+If you are an OSDI Artifact Evaluator using one of our provided cloud instances, then everything should be pre-configured; see the directions in the private README file.

 Click on `graphs.ipynb` and run the first few cells.
 Eventually, you will reach a cell labeled, "Simple, Guided Example".
 Run the next four cells, ensuring that the variable `simple_directory` is correct (this is the directory where the code will look for the log files you downloaded above).
 The next cell will show a bar graph with the data from the experiment you just ran.
 It should look similar to this: